Pete Yorn: Pete Yorn Sings the Classics

 On January 15, 2021, Shelly Records released Pete Yorn Sings the Classics, a full-length record of cover songs.
 It starts with his version of the Pixies "Here Comes Your Man" and ends with the classic "Moon River" (originally recorded in 1961).
 Liz Phair, Rami Jaffee (Foo Fighters, Wallflowers) and Tim Walker (Minibar) are some of the guest musicians on the 10 song studio album.
 Yorn made the record with longtime friend and fellow musician/producer Marc "Doc" Dauer.
 The record was initially released on CD and digital formats through Pete's Bandcamp store.
-Vinyl release is expected for Record Store Day in the Spring of 2021.
+Vinyl release is expected for Record Store Day in the spring of 2021.
 Writer Jim Beviglia at American Songwriter called it an "outstanding new covers album" and added "The affection and care that Yorn holds for the chosen material show up early and often in Pete Yorn Sings the Classics."
 On January 19, 2021 Pete performed the song "They Don't Know" which was written by Kirsty MacColl on The Ellen DeGeneres Show.

+Yorn followed this with Hawaii in 2022.

 Collaborations

 Guitarist Peter Buck of the band R.E.M. has made appearances on several Pete Yorn recordings, including instrumentation on the single version of "Strange Condition" and a number of songs from the Day I Forgot LP.
 Yorn has worked with producers R. Walt Vincent, Brad Wood, and Ken Andrews of Failure and Year of the Rabbit, in addition to several other producers including Scott Litt, Butch Walker and Sonic Youth producer Don Fleming.

 Yorn has shared bills with the Dave Matthews Band, R.E.M., Crowded House, Foo Fighters, Weezer, Coldplay, The Dixie Chicks, Semisonic, and Sunny Day Real Estate, among others.

 Yorn has played at Carnegie Hall on two occasions as part of tributes to Neil Young and Bruce Springsteen.
 Yorn gave the 2011 commencement address to the Visual and Performing Arts class at his alma mater, Syracuse University.

 Yorn can be heard on Guided by Voices' 2007 Live From Austin Texas album, singing back up and sporadic leads on "Cut Out Witch."
 Robert Pollard says after the song that he hopes it "doesn't ruin [Yorn's] career."

-Yorn's song, "Lose You" can be heard just before the ending credits of the episode "Simple Explanation" during Kutner's funeral on the Fox show House, MD.
+Yorn's song, "Lose You" can be heard just before the ending credits of the episode "Simple Explanation" during Kutner's funeral on the Fox show House.

 Yorn has collaborated twice with actress/singer Scarlett Johansson: first in 2009's Break Up and again with 2018's Apart.
 The pair have suggested a third album can be expected after another 10 years.